y0nil/kusto.blog/blog-posts/data-partitioning.md

 The specific scenarios in which data partitioning in Kusto should be considered are detailed [above](#when-to-use-data-partitioning).

-***5. Is there a way for me to see the percentage of partitioned records across _all_ tables in my database, and not just the table with the minimal percentage (for which I use `.show diagnostics`)?***
+***5. Is there a way for me to see the percentage of partitioned records across all tables in my database?***

 Yes.
-You may use the following command - However, don't do so frequently, as it is not lightweight.
+You may use the following command:

 ```
-.show database DATABASE_NAME extents details
+.show database DATABASE_NAME extents partitioning statistics
-| summarize TotalRecords = sum(RowCount),
-            PartitionedRecords = sumif(RowCount, isnotempty(Partition))
-         by TableName
-| extend percentage = round(100.0 * PartitionedRecords / TotalRecords, 2)
 ```

 ***6. Using `.show commands`, I'm seeing that commands of kind `ExtentsPartition` are taking long to complete and are consuming a very high amount of memory and CPU.
 Is there something I can do to improve the runtime of each command?***